Services and Programs

 TITLE VI POLICY

-New Horizons services and programs are operated without regard to race, color, creed, national origin, sex, age, marital status, veteran status, or disabilities.
+New Horizons services and programs are operated without regard to race, color, creed, national origin, sex, age, marital status, veteran status, sexual orientation, or disabilities.

 For requesting additional information on nondiscrimination obligations of New Horizons or for information on filing a discrimination complaint, contact Mitch Iddins, Director of Independent Living Services, at New Horizons, 1111A Hawn Avenue, Shreveport, LA 71107 or telephone 318-671-8131, Extension 113, Toll-free 1-877-219-7327, Extension 113.

 New Horizons is committed to providing non-discriminatory service.